yiliu1998/Coadvise/README.md

 #### Extensions

-As mentioned in the upcoming revised version of the manuscript (to be announced soon), we have included two extensions in the current version of the package (see Section 3.3).
+In **Section 3.3** of the manuscript, we include two extensions compared to simple randomized trials in the current R package.
 The first extension supports super-covariates or foundation models derived from external data.
 This functionality is integrated into the main `Coadvise()` function.
 The second extension handles covariate-adaptive randomization and is implemented through the `CoadviseCAR()` function.
 The usage of `CoadviseCAR()` is similar to `Coadvise()`, but it requires an additional argument strata, a discrete or factor variable that specifies the stratification levels used in covariate-adaptive randomization.

 ## Contact
 The R code is maintained by Yi Liu (Please feel free to reach out at yi.liu.biostat@gmail.com, if you have any questions).